mrdoob/three.js/threejs/lessons/threejs-primitives.md

 Title: Three.js Primitives
 Description: A tour of three.js primitives.

-This article one in a series of articles about three.js.
+This article is one in a series of articles about three.js.
 The first article was [about fundamentals](threejs-fundamentals.html).
 If you haven't read that yet you might want to start there.